FREE SHIPPING on orders over $75 International: over $250

 Note that we use the terms black tea, red tea, and hong cha interchangeably in this post.

-Black Tea originated in the Ming Dynasty (1368 to 1644).
-There are a couple possible origin legends.
-Before the 14th century, green teas were primarily consumed throughout China.
-While black tea did originate at the time, it wouldn’t become popular for another few centuries, and locals would stick to their favorite green teas.
+Black tea originated in the Ming Dynasty (1368 to 1644).
+There are a couple of possible origin legends.
+Before the 14th century, green tea was primarily consumed throughout China.
+While black tea also originated at this time, it wouldn't become popular for a few more centuries, and locals would stick to their favorite green teas.

-Chinese black tea began steadily growing in popularity during the 18th century as the export demand steadily increased.
+Chinese black tea began to grow in popularity during the 18th century as export demand increased.
 The United States and Europe were purchasing significant amounts of black tea due to its long shelf life and ease of transportation.
-While people in China were satisfied with fresh green tea and would see hong cha as the cheaper stuff purely for export.
-It wasn’t until recently that handmade, non-mass-produced black teas started gaining popularity in China and abroad.
+It wasn't until recently that handmade, non-mass-produced black teas began to gain popularity in China and abroad.

-One of the most significant points in determining the quality of Diang Hong Black Tea is the age of the tea trees.
+One of the most significant points in determining the quality of Dian Hong Black Tea is the age of the tea trees.

 yunnan dian hong

-Dian Hong black tea is brisk, malty, and full of cha qi.
+Dian Hong made from quality old-tree material is brisk, malty, and full of Qi.
 The brew is a pleasing dark red color.
-It is a very honest and robust tea.
-It may not be as refined as other black tea varieties, but that is, in fact, its true appeal.
-This is a tea that will be especially enjoyed by pu-erh tea enthusiasts, as they share some similar qualities.
+It is a very honest and robust tea, and while it may not be as refined as some other black tea varieties, that is, in fact, part of its appeal.
+It's a tea that pu-erh enthusiasts in particular tend to enjoy, since the two share some qualities, especially when it comes from old-growth material.

-We believe Dian Hong Black Tea has vital energy (Qi) running through its leaves, infusing into the brew.
-You may even notice yourself getting tea drunk from it.
-Before drinking the tea, try to declutter your space, perhaps even make a specially designated tea corner.
-Set an intention and drink the tea with this in mind.
-The tea’s energy might just provide you with what you’re looking for.
+We believe quality Dian Hong carries a real vital energy, Qi, running through its leaves and infusing into the brew.
+Before drinking, try decluttering your space, perhaps setting up a dedicated tea corner.
+Set an intention, and drink the tea with it in mind.